At ECA we aim to provide a curriculum to develop inquisitive,

 Each grade in this phase will have two classes with 24 learners in each.
 Each class is taught by a qualified, born-again teacher.

-In this phase we expect learners to be more independent and so they no longer require an assistant teacher.
+In Grade 7 we expect learners to be more independent and so they no longer require an assistant teacher.